Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 • “No replication”: Litestream, LiteFS, rqlite solve.

-For apps with 1 process / 1 instance, SQLite is spectacularly productive.
+For 1-process / 1-instance apps, SQLite is spectacularly productive.

 WAL Mode: The Fundamental Change